First results of CMS RPC performance at 13 TeV: Intrinsic Noise

+The intrinsic chambers noise and background radiation levels could have an impact on the performance of the system as high rates can affect the trigger performance and the reconstruction of the muon tracks.
 The RPC rate is measured also during the cosmics data taking in between the collisions runs.
 Figure \ref{fig:noise} represents the rate level in barrel, endcap and system average from 2011 to 2015.
 Fluctuations in the rate are mainly due to post$-$collisions radiation, threshold value optimization vs efficiency and operating channels number change.
 Though the blue and the green curves show similar drift behavior, no significant spike correlations are observed .
 The overall trend show minor increase in the system rate with time, which is well below the official CMS requirement of rate $<$ 5 $Hz/cm^2$.
-The end points of the barrel and endcap curves (2015 data taking) get close together since we have lower noise in the RE4 (around 0.05) which lowers the average of the measured endcap rate.
+The end points of the barrel and endcap curves (2015 data taking) get close together since we have lower noise in the Disk$\pm$4 (around 0.05) which lowers the average of the measured endcap rate.